ImperialCollegeLondon/strainmap/README.md

 1. Install and configure [`pipx`](https://pypa.github.io/pipx/) following the instructions appropriate for your operative system.
 Make sure it works well before moving on.
-2. Install StrainMap with `pipx install strainmap`.It might take a while to complete, but afterwards updates should be pretty fast.
+2. Install StrainMap with `pipx install strainmap`.
+It might take a while to complete, but afterwards updates should be pretty fast.
 3. To run StrainMap just open a terminal and execute `strainmap`.
 You might want to create a shortcut for this command in the desktop, for convenience.